 - Level 4 – Less than 20,000 transactions per year

-What is the risk of not complying with PCI?
+4. What are the risks of not complying with PCI?

 The risks of not complying with PCI-DSS are serious.
-A data breach has immediate and potentially long-lasting consequences for your business.
-It can affect its financial health, cash flow, and reputation.
+A data breach has immediate and potentially long-lasting consequences for your business, including affecting its financial health, cash flow, and reputation.

 If your business doesn’t comply with PCI-DSS, you could face:

-- Fines and penalties issued by payment providers
+- Fines and penalties issued by processors and payment service providers

-- Suspension of your credit card usage privileges
+- Suspension of your credit card payment processing privileges

 - Liability for fraud charges